-In Mississippi, you must be 18 years of age.
-For younger applicants (16 and 17) special restrictions apply.
+In Mississippi, you must be no younger than 16 years of age.
+For applicants 16 and 17, though, special restrictions apply.
 See a GED test center near you.

-The GED exam cost: $120 for the four tests, $30 per module/test TASC & HiSET are cheaper.
+The Mississippi GED exam costs $120 for the four tests ($30 per module).
+TASC & HiSET are cheaper.

 Retesting (GED) is $30 per subject.